ericwastaken/github-backup/README.md

 GITHUB_TOKEN=your-token-here
 ```

+> **Notes:**
+> - The way git stores repo details when accessing via PAT, the PAT is stored in the git config file along with the backup.
+This means that if you keep the backup in an insecure location, the PAT could be compromised.
+Therefore, it is recommended that you keep the backup in a secure location.
-> **Note:** If your PAT changes after you have run the script, you will need to delete the local git repository and re-run the script.
+> - If your PAT changes after you have run the script, you will need to delete the local git repository and re-run the script.
 This is because the PAT is stored in the git config file, and the script does not currently update the git config file.
 It is possible to update the git config, but it's not currently supported in this script (see roadmap).

 ### Creating a Personal Access Token